MicrosoftDocs/openapi-docs/OpenAPI/kiota/install.md

 ## Next steps

-For details on running Kiota, see [Using the Kiota tool](using.md)
+For details on running Kiota, see [Using the Kiota tool](using.md).

-The following topics provide details on using Kiota to generate SDKs for specific languages.